 APPEAL TO TITLE IX APPEAL OFFICER

-In writing, within 5 business days of the delivery of the written findings of the Title IX Hearing Panel, send appeal to the Title IX Coordinator or designee.
+In writing, within five business days of the delivery of the written findings of the Title IX Hearing Panel, send appeal to the Title IX Coordinator or designee.

 The Title IX Appeal Officer will review the appeal and determine if one of the three ground(s) for appeal have been met.